MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Experiments and Analysis

 \subsection{Disease-level Analysis}

-\paragraph{LLMs Struggle with Underrepresented Disorders.} We further investigate the disease-specific performance of LLMs to better understand diagnostic accuracy at the level of individual disorders. \autoref{fig:heatmap} presents the accuracy heatmaps for each of the 23 mental disorders under the \textit{Type 2} setting.
-The results show marked limitations within the \textit{D003}–\textit{D007} cluster (spanning ADHD and the Schizophrenia spectrum), where accuracy drops significantly across most models.
-Crucially, this performance degradation aligns with the coverage analysis in Appendix~\ref{appen:scope}, which identifies that disorders in this cluster---particularly Schizoaffective Disorder (\textit{D006}, \textit{D007})---have been largely excluded from prior research.
-This correlation suggests that the historical lack of comprehensive benchmarks has induced a blind spot in current LLMs, making them unreliable for conditions overlooked in existing datasets.
+\paragraph{Information Completeness in Underrepresented Disorders.} We examine disease-specific accuracy of LLMs, focusing on individual disorders. \autoref{fig:heatmap} compares accuracy across 23 disorders between \textit{Type 1} and \textit{Type 2}.
+The result indicates that the \textit{D003}–\textit{D007} cluster (ADHD and Schizophrenia spectrum) collapses during the transition to \textit{Type 2}.
+This drop aligns with the coverage analysis in Appendix~\ref{appen:scope}, which identifies that disorders in this cluster--particularly Schizoaffective Disorder (\textit{D006}, \textit{D007})--have been largely excluded from prior research.
+This correlation suggests that disorders that are underrepresented are more likely to be affected by incomplete information.

 \paragraph{Symptomatic Overlap Drives Diagnostic Complexity.} To investigate the impact of symptomatic overlap on model decision-making, we analyze results in the unambiguous scenarios (\textit{Type 4}) by disease category.
-We focus on disorder groups that share overlapping dominant symptoms: \textit{depressive episodes} and \textit{psychotic features}. \autoref{fig:error_diff_diag} visualizes the mapping between the ground-truth diagnoses (left) and model predictions (right), demonstrating significant entanglement within these symptomatically similar clusters.
+We focus on disorder groups that share overlapping dominant symptoms: \textit{depressive episodes} and \textit{psychotic features}. \autoref{fig:error_diff_diag} visualizes the mapping between ground-truth diagnoses and model predictions, revealing significant entanglement within symptomatically similar clusters.

 In the depressive cluster (bottom), we observe frequent misclassification between Major Depressive Disorder (MDD) and Adjustment Disorder, as well as between MDD and Bipolar Disorders.
 These error patterns align with prior research highlighting the challenge of distinguishing between disorders that share depressive episodes~\cite{ozgun2025trustworthy}.
 Notably, models struggle significantly to correctly identify Persistent Depressive Disorder (PDD), a failure likely driven by their inability to resolve fine-grained temporal criteria, particularly the specific duration required to distinguish it from the more dominant MDD class.